• Skip to primary navigation

 The time that this will take depends on a number of factors.

-• the amount of cream that you are using – I was using a 2-litre bottle and it took about 10 minutes to separate completely.
+• the amount of cream you use - I was using a 2-litre bottle and it took about 10 minutes to separate completely.

 • the temperature of the cream.
 Cream at room temperature will separate faster than cream directly from the refrigerator.

-• The type of mixer you are using – an electric mixer will be much faster than beating by hand.
+• The type of mixer you use - an electric mixer will be much faster than beating by hand.

 All things being equal it shouldn’t take more than 8 to 10 minutes to form the butter.